juanpaynor/myroxasweb/README.md

-# Firebase Studio
+# MyRoxas Web

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application.

 To get started, take a look at src/app/page.tsx.